-In addition, in October 2009, certain executive officers of PBG entered into retention agreements with PepsiCo that are effective upon completion of the merger.
-A description of the retention agreements with PepsiCo appears beginning on page 179 of this proxy statement/prospectus.
-These retention agreements supersede prior retention agreements entered into between PBG and each of these executive officers.
+In addition, in October 2009, an executive officer of PBG entered into a retention agreement with PepsiCo that is effective upon completion of the merger.
+A description of this retention agreement with PepsiCo appears beginning on page [-] of this proxy statement/prospectus.
+This retention agreement supersedes the prior retention agreement entered into between PBG and this executive officer.

-Material United States Federal Income Tax Consequences (See Page 102).
+Material United States Federal Income Tax Consequences (See Page [--]).

 The merger has been structured so as to qualify as a "reorganization" for United States federal income tax purposes.
 The United States federal income tax consequences of the merger to each PBG stockholder will vary depending on whether that stockholder receives shares of PepsiCo common stock, cash, or a combination of PepsiCo common stock and cash, in exchange for PBG common stock.
 PBG stockholders that receive only PepsiCo common stock will generally not recognize any gain or loss as a result of the merger.
 PBG stockholders that receive only cash will generally recognize gain or loss equal to the difference between the amount of cash received and the aggregate tax basis of the PBG common stock exchanged therefor.
 PBG stockholders that receive a combination of PepsiCo common stock and cash will generally recognize gain equal to the lesser of the amount of cash received or the amount of gain realized.
 The consequences to PBG stockholders may vary if such stockholders acquired PBG common stock in more than one transaction or designate that cash is to be received in exchange for specific shares of PBG common stock.
-Neither PBG nor PepsiCo to complete the merger that it receives a legal income tax purposes as a result of the merger.
+Neither PBG nor PepsiCo will recognize gain or loss for United States federal income tax purposes as a result of the merger.
 It is a condition to the obligation of each of PBG and PepsiCo to complete the merger that it receives a legal opinion from its outside counsel that the merger will be a reorganization for United States federal income tax purposes.

-The United States federal income tax consequences described above may not apply to all holders of PBG common stock, including certain holders specifically referred to on page 102.
+The United States federal income tax consequences described above may not apply to all holders of PBG common stock, including certain holders specifically referred to on page [-].
 Your tax consequences will depend on your own situation.
 You should consult your tax advisor to determine the particular tax consequences to you of the merger and the receipt of the merger consideration in exchange for your shares of PBG common stock.

-Appraisal Rights (See Page 106).
+Appraisal Rights (See Page [--]).